Princess Viktória de Bourbon de Parme: Marriage and issue

-Activities after marriage
+Activities and patronages

+In February 2017, Princess Viktória visited Mozambique in her representative role for Save the Children, visiting the town of Beira and the province of Sofala, where she learned about chronic malnutrition and attended a cooking class to raise awareness of all the food available in Mozambique.

 In May 2018, as patroness of Save the Children, she participated in an international conference on food innovation held in Milan, Italy, in which the organization had also taken part.
 Her husband, Prince Jaime, was also present.
 Only the month before she had attended another food conference, in Singapore.
 In June 2018, at the end of her husband's appointment as Dutch ambassador to the Holy See, Princess Viktória, Prince Jaime, and their daughters were received in a private audience by Pope Francis.
 In November 2018, the Princess attended the so-called "Nutrition dinner" organized by her with leftover food, in The Hague, and as a patroness of Save the Children she spoke about the nutritional problems of many children around the world and said she was trying to waste food as little as possible.

 In May 2019, Princess Viktória attended a conference held at the Peace Palace in The Hague, The Netherlands, and as patroness of Save the Children, spoke about the war and its consequences for children.